 Lynwood Pacific Electric Railway Depot (1917) Only remaining Pacific Electric (Red Car) passenger station.
 11453 Long Beach Blvd, Lynwood (private).

-Mission San Fernando, Rey de Espana (1797) Second Mission established in the LA area.
+Mission San Fernando, Rey de Espana (1797) Second Mission established in the Los Angeles area.
 Named for the then King of Spain.
 15151 San Fernando Mission Blvd, Mission Hills.

 Mission San Gabriel Arcangel (1771) Fourth mission in California and one of California’s most prosperous.
 537 W Mission Dr, San Gabriel.

 Pelanconi House (1853) Oldest brick house in Los Angeles County.
 Now a sidewalk restaurant La Golondrina.
-17 W Olvera St, LA.
+17 W Olvera St, El Pueblo de Los Angeles Historical Monument, Los Angeles.

 Phillips Mansion (1875) Home of early Pomona pioneer Louis Phillips and first brick house in Pomona area.
 2640 W Pomona Blvd, Pomona (museum).